kubeflow/community/proposals/new-project-donation-process.md

 # KEP-748: Project Donation to Kubeflow

 ## Summary
-This KEP outlines how community members can donate their project to the Kubeflow community.
+This KEP outlines how OSS projects can join the Kubeflow Ecosystem.

 ## Motivation
-As Kubeflow has become a well established ecosystem and community, several projects may want to be donated to the Kubeflow platform to explicitly join our community.
+As Kubeflow has become a well established ecosystem and community, several projects may want to be donated to the Kubeflow ecosystem to explicitly join our community.

+Kubeflow's goal is to cover the entire AI/ML lifecycle and new projects can help address missing stages in that lifecycle.

 ### Goals
-This goal of this process is to give clear guidelines and set expectations for community members about how to be formally included into Kubeflow and the application process.
+This goal of this process is to give clear guidelines and set expectations for community members about how to be formally included into the Kubeflow Ecosystem and the application process.

 The decision making process will be separate from the application process and is at the